jigpu/linuxwacom-wiki-archive/wiki/Linuxwacom_HOWTO.md

 This may lead you think that hotplugging is a pure Xorg feature.
 No, it is not.
-It requires HAL (Hardware Abstraction Layer) daemon (for Xorg servers 1.8 and older?) or the udev-hotplug subsystem (for Xorg servers 1.9 and later) being installed.
+It requires HAL (Hardware Abstraction Layer) daemon (for Xorg servers 1.7 and older) or the udev-hotplug subsystem (for Xorg servers 1.8 and later) being installed.

 To hotplug a Wacom device, you need to install an extra script, wacom.fdi, on your system.
 On most distros, the file should have been pre-installed for you:

-On Xorg servers older than 1.7
+**On Xorg servers older than 1.7**

         <?xml version="1.0" encoding="ISO-8859-1" ?>
         <!-- this is probably a bit imprecise -->